SummerSigh/TheVRMLFaceToolbox/README.md

 - [ ] - Decompile SRanipal and figure out how Vive processes the output values from the model.

+- [ ] - Train a new monocular image model using Vive model.

 ***This repo is a work in progress and currently only outputs raw tensor values and not blenshapes***